metal3-io/metal3-docs/design/metadata-handling.md

 and what the controller is actually using.

-A `dataTemplate` field would be added, consisting of an object reference to a Template object containing the templates for the metadata and network data generation for this Metal3Machine.
+A `dataTemplate` field would be added, consisting of an object reference to a Metal3DataTemplate object containing the templates for the metadata and network data generation for this Metal3Machine.
-A `renderedData` field will be added in the status and will be a reference to the RenderedData object created for this machine.
-If the dataTemplate field is set but either the `renderedData`, `metaData` or `networkData` fields in the status are unset, then the Metal3Machine controller will wait until it can find the RenderedData object and the rendered secrets.
+A `renderedData` field will be added in the status and will be a reference to the Metal3Data object created for this machine.
+If the dataTemplate field is set but either the `renderedData`, `metaData` or `networkData` fields in the status are unset, then the Metal3Machine controller will wait until it can find the Metal3Data object and the rendered secrets.
 It will then populate those fields.

 When CAPM3 controller will set the different fields in the BareMetalHost,